The English major explores literature from many cultures, practices creative writing, and explores a variety of genres and forms.

 - Produce original, sophisticated, clear, and revised judgments on a range of literary texts and topics.

 - Construct and argue positions related to a range of topics in literature.
+Demonstrate ability to articulate the value of both the positions themselves AND the process of knowledge production and dissemination in the field of literature and writing.

 Sample Courses (CORE)